kellanjs/actioncraft/README.md

 #### The `initial()` Helper

 When using `useActionState`, you have to provide the hook with a proper initial state that matches the return type of your action.
-That's where ActionCraft's `initial` function comes in.
+That's where Actioncraft's `initial` function comes in.
 It returns a special error object with type `"INITIAL_STATE"` that you can use to detect when the form hasn't been submitted yet:

 ```typescript
 function UserForm() {